Boulder Criminal Defense Attorney

-- Our team of attorneys are available 24/7 for support and assistance.
+- Our team of attorneys are available 24/7 for support and assistance in Boulder County.
 You will never have to worry about accessibility or updates.

 Benefits of Hiring a Criminal Defense Attorney in Boulder

-Whether you are charged with a misdemeanor or felony offense in Boulder, it is critical to have a skilled criminal defense lawyer representing you.
+Whether you are charged with a misdemeanor or felony offense in Boulder, it is critical to have a skilled criminal defense lawyer from a trusted law firm representing you.
 Once you retain a criminal defense lawyer, they will take a number of steps to develop the best defense strategy for you, such as:

 - Investigating your case, including the facts surrounding your arrest and the available evidence.
 Depending on the issues you face, your attorney may hire expert witnesses to testify and dispute the evidence against you.

-- Your attorney may attempt to resolve your case through a plea agreement with the prosecutor to reduce your charges to a lesser offense, reduce your sentence, or both.
-Hiring a defense attorney with an established name and network is beneficial and helps negotiations and proceedings move more quickly.
+- Your criminal defense attorney may attempt to resolve your case through a plea agreement with the prosecutor to reduce your charges to a lesser offense, reduce your sentence, or both.
+Hiring a defense attorney with an established name from a trusted law firm is beneficial and helps negotiations and proceedings move more quickly.

 Handling Misdemeanors to Felonies

-- Driving under the influence: We handle first-time DUI and DWAI charges, repeat DUI and DWAI charges, felony DUI charges, vehicular assault and vehicular homicide charges, and other types of charges related to driving under the influence of alcohol and/or drugs.
+- Driving under the influence: Our Boulder DUI dense attorneys handle first-time DUI and DWAI charges, repeat DUI and DWAI charges, felony DUI charges, vehicular assault and vehicular homicide charges, and other types of charges related to driving under the influence of alcohol and/or drugs.

 - Sex offenses: We represent clients charged with sex assault, indecent exposure, unlawful sexual contact and other sex offenses.
 We also handle cases involving accusations of sexual harassment and assault.
 These charges carry serious potential consequences and require careful guidance by experienced attorneys.